 EMSA undertakes preparedness and response activities with Member States and Regional Agreements through a Consultative Technical Group for Marine Pollution Preparedness & Response (CTG MPPR), to disseminate best practices and information in this field and work on projects of common interest.
 For example, the 2009 joint EMSA-DG Environment workshop on co-ordinated at-sea and shoreline response where oiled wildlife response was included in the programme.

-During emergencies the MIC plays three important roles: serving as a communications hub for the exchange of requests and offers of assistance; providing information on civil protection preparedness and response to participating states, as well as a wider audience of interested stakeholders; and supporting co-ordination of the provision of European assistance.
+During emergencies the ERCC plays three important roles: serving as a communications hub for the exchange of requests and offers of assistance; providing information on civil protection preparedness and response to participating states, as well as a wider audience of interested stakeholders; and supporting co-ordination of the provision of European assistance.